 Besides its abundance of over 7,500 acres of countryside permanently protected from development, Willistown has long been known for its lovely network of trails, consisting of both eased (permanently protected) and uneased equestrian and pedestrian trails.

-Its goals are to (1) identify and map critical equestrian and pedestrian trail corridors within the Trust’s program area; (2) develop strategies for acquiring trail easements on currently unprotected trails; and (3) coordinate with landowners to improve access to, and maintenance of, both protected and unprotected trails.
+(3) coordinate with landowners to improve access to, and maintenance of, both protected and unprotected trails.

-The Trails Team continues the good work of the Willistown Area Trails Association (WATA) and is staffed by volunteers who are a hardworking group of land conservation advocates, foxhunters, recreational riders, and outdoors lovers.
+The Trails Team continues the good work of the Willistown Area Trails Association (WATA) and is staffed by volunteers who are a hardworking group of land conservation advocates, fox hunters, recreational riders, and outdoors lovers.

 Recreational pleasure riding is among the most statistically dangerous sports activities and accounts for more accidents than many more apparently violent and dangerous activities such as football, skydiving and white water rafting.
 Most riders in our area are aware of the importance of wearing an approved helmet.
 Traumatic head injuries account for 60% of deaths and almost 20% of all injuries in equestrian accidents.
 Helmets are estimated to reduce traumatic brain injuries by 88%.
 For that reason, equestrian property owners’ insurance requires that helmets be worn when mounted.

-Equestrians can be barred from public lands if they cause damage and / or endanger other users.
+Equestrians can be barred from public lands if they cause damage and/or endanger other users.
 Private landowners also do not like the idea of accidents occurring on their land.
 If you are not completely confident in your ability to control your horse in a variety of situations, stay on your own farm or your horse’s boarding stable’s property.

 Our beloved dogs are unfortunately a major source of friction with landowners and of accidents to riders, and must be left at home.

 Neither the WCT Trails Team nor the landowners who welcome riders represent that the trails are safe and free of hazards.
-Ground conditions are changeable and can be treacherous; wildlife from ground bees to deer can appear out of nowhere and cause a horse to bolt, holes can appear overnight.
+Ground conditions are changeable and can be treacherous; wildlife from ground bees to deer can appear out of nowhere and cause a horse to bolt, and holes can appear overnight.
 The Trails Team would like to hear about any dangers you observe and will attempt to address them; however, the risks of riding are real, and, as the statute and the signs say, “You assume the risk of equine activities.”

 For clearing days wear thorn-proof clothes and gloves and good mud shoes.
 We offer good exercise and camaraderie, natural beauty, and a satisfying sense of accomplishment about making Willistown’s natural beauty more accessible.
 Trail work has usually been done on Sunday afternoons.
 Let us know if you’d rather be on a list for occasional weekday projects.

+Strawbridge’s Hill | (Dutton Mill and Goshen).
 Please ride just the perimeter of the field, including from the water wheel along the bottom to the farm road that goes by the farm to Dutton Mill Rd., and right along the fence up to the woods.
-We have been asked NOT ride the old path across the middle of the field.
-Where the trail from Brushwood woods comes out below the steepest part of the hill, go either up the hill or down, staying along the perimeter.
+We have been asked NOT to ride the old path across the middle of the field.
+Where the trail from Brushwood Woods comes out below the steepest part of the hill, go either up the hill or down, staying along the perimeter.

+Turtle Rock Farm | (Located on Garrett Mill Road along Ridley Creek, adjacent to Okehocking Preserve).
 Going toward or coming from Okehocking, riders should not dismount to open the driveway gate; they should push the button designed for riders on the 4 X 4 posts on either side.

 The trail from Okehocking through Turtle Rock Farm is equestrian only.
 Pedestrians are not permitted to walk through the farm to Garrett Mill Rd.
 The Trails Team is planning a way across Ridley Creek south of the farm, connecting Okehocking to Garrett Mill Rd., Garrett Mill Park, and trails in that area.

-June 2015: the path that runs through the middle of the cornfield has just been planted with corn, so riders are requested to stay off.
+Sea Horse Farm | June 2015: the path that runs through the middle of the cornfield has just been planted with corn, so riders are requested to stay off.
 There is still a way around this field in both directions, as should be indicated by signs.

-June 2015: The new owners of Ohana Farm on Warren Ave. (the former Creighton Farm) would like riders NOT to come through the property while they are figuring out their master plan for these 80 acres, and while construction projects are under way.
+Ohana Farm | June 2015: The new owners of Ohana Farm on Warren Ave. (the former Creighton Farm) would like riders NOT to come through the property while they are figuring out their master plan for these 80 acres, and while construction projects are underway.
+They ultimately do envision trails all around and through the area when the work is finished.
+We wish them luck.

 FAQs

-1. Is there a map of the trails we are allowed to ride?
 I know several trails, but I’d like to know more, and I don’t want to trespass.

-We have trail maps of all of our preserves available on our web site.
+We have trail maps of all of our preserves available on our website.
 We do not distribute maps of the trails that are on private property to respect the privacy and security of the landowners.

 We have a number of volunteers who know the country well and would love to show you the various parts of our country.
 Send us an email (land@wctrust.org) letting us know where you are located, where you might like to go (e.g., “How do I get to Okehocking?
 Or Willisbrook Preserve.
 Or just, “I’d like to see some new trails”) and what days or times are best, and we’ll match you with someone who can show you some great rides, and may just become your new best riding buddy.